awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security-delegated.md

 1. Note the user name, password, and the **Console login link**\.
 You will log into this account later in this topic\.

-## Create an IAM Service Role for Automation<a name="automation-walk-security-service-role"></a>
+## Create an IAM service role for Automation<a name="automation-walk-security-service-role"></a>

 The following procedure links to other topics to help you create the service role and to configure Automation to trust this role\.

 **To create the service role and enable Automation to trust it**

 1. Create the Automation service role\.
-For information, see [Task 1: Create a Service Role for Automation](automation-permissions.md#automation-role)\.
+For information, see [Task 1: Create a service role for Automation](automation-permissions.md#automation-role)\.

 1. Note the service role Amazon Resource Name \(ARN\)\.
 You will specify this ARN in the next procedure\.

 1. Configure a trust policy so that Automation trusts the service role\.
-For more information, see [Task 2: Add a Trust Relationship for Automation](automation-permissions.md#automation-trust2)\.
+For more information, see [Task 2: Add a trust relationship for Automation](automation-permissions.md#automation-trust2)\.

-## Create a custom Automation Document<a name="automation-walk-security-document"></a>
+## Create a custom Automation document<a name="automation-walk-security-document"></a>

 This section describes how to create a custom Automation document that restarts Amazon EC2 instances\.
 AWS provides a default SSM document for restarting instances called AWS\-RestartEC2Instance\.
 The following procedure copies the content of that document to show you how to enter the service role in a document when you create your own\.
 By specifying the service role directly in the document, the user running the document does not require iam:PassRole permissions\.
 Without iam:PassRole permissions, the user can't use the service role elsewhere in AWS\.